 The FIREPLACE MANTEL Pictured to the left is shown after stripping about 6 layers off.

-I decided to give antique mantel a “whitewash” look.
+I decided to give this salvaged fireplace mantel a “whitewash” look.

 Now that my historical antique fireplace was finished, what would I do inside the fireplace?

 I wanted to create the look of birch wood in the middle.
 I was inspired by a photo from the infamous Magnolia Market shown below.

 Here are the supplies I used to create this: Anything highlighted is a link.

 - Birch Wood – I bought 6 logs and had them cut.
 If I could do it over, I would have bought them already cut.
 I thought I could cut the slices down with a table saw, BUT in an effort not to cut our fingers off, I could not cut the logs small enough to use all the wood.
 Here is a link to birch wood that has already been sliced.
 Click HERE.
 Just an FYI; the measurements for the middle of my fireplace mantel are 30″ by 32″ and I used about 80 slices of birch wood that measured 1.5″ to 3″ in diameter.